isaisg/gfobap/orthofinder_orthogroups_to_matrices_dataframes/README.md

-### Scripts to convert the Orthogroups file output by Orthofinder into a pangenome matrix and a dataframe.
+### Scripts to convert the Orthogroups file output by Orthofinder into a pangenome matrix and a dataframe

 These scripts were optimized to be used in the slurm based cluster.